 I’ve done my A Levels and I want to be a lawyer – do I have to go to uni or can I start work at HCR?

 You can earn and learn at the same time – there are several different routes to becoming a lawyer and while you will have to study further whichever route you take, we can help you both to get the experience you need and support you in your studies.
 We also offer apprenticeships.

-I’ve got a place at uni to do law – what do you offer for law students?
+I’ve got a place at university to do law – what do you offer for law students?

-Most second year students will tell you that vacation schemes are really useful, and we’re proud of ours.
+Most second year students will tell you that vacation schemes are really useful, and we’re pleased with ours.
 It gives you a real taste of the profession and some ideas about the areas you might specialise in.
 You can also get to know the firm a bit so that you’re well-placed to come back to us when your course is over and talk about training contracts.

 How diverse is your firm?
 And do you invest time and effort in supporting your staff?

 We are proud of our open approach to people – we want talented, hardworking individuals, whatever their background, to know that they can develop their career here.
 We know that life is not all about work and that our people have lives beyond the office, so we are flexible – it’s one of the reasons that people stay here until they reach partner level.

 I’m not a lawyer but I know you’re a big firm – are there other jobs I could do?

 Plenty – all those lawyers need great service teams behind them, from marketing and IT to HR, accounts and as wide a range of admin roles as you will find anywhere.
 We have ten offices, and we’re growing all the time, so there’s likely to be a role for you if you’re ready for something different every day.

 We offer apprenticeships and we’re keen to support you to develop your career, with training and professional study, so do come and talk to us.